What states are doing in the battle over congressional maps as Texas pursues plan Trump sought

 Democratic lawmakers who left Texas have scuttled a special session on redistricting but appear set to end their standoff after nearly two weeks.

 The Republican majority adjourned their special session Friday morning in Austin.
-Gov. Greg Abbott was expected to quickly call another, and Democrats have said they will return to Texas provided California Democrats move forward with their own new maps.
+Gov. Greg Abbott quickly called another, set to begin at noon CDT Friday.
+Democrats have said they will return to Texas provided California Democrats move forward with their own new maps.

 Past efforts by Democrats to abscond and deny Republicans a quorum similarly only delayed the passage of bills, but didn’t quash them.
 Abbott has said he will keep calling new special sessions, if necessary.